Last Updated on November 22, 2023

-For surgery, hip can be approached by many surgical approaches.
-The choice of particular approach is based on the procedure and need for exposure of particular part, associated shaft or acetabular fixation and preference of the surgeon.
+For surgery, the hip can be approached by many surgical approaches.
+The choice of particular approach is based on the procedure and need for exposure of a particular part, associated shaft or acetabular fixation and the preference of the surgeon.

 Anatomy and Surgical Approaches

-A brief about surgical anatomy is discussed before we discuss about approaches.
+A brief about surgical anatomy is discussed before we discuss approaches.